 The financial statements have been prepared on a going concern basis in accordance with the PBE Standards.
-In making this determination, the Trustees considered the ongoing funding from the Ministry of Health beyond 30 June 2019, cash forecasts for the year ahead and the Trust's credit arrangements with its bankers.
+In making this determination, the Trustees considered the ongoing funding from the Ministry of Health beyond 12 months from finalisation of the audited accounts, cash forecasts for the year ahead and the Trust's credit arrangements with its bankers.

-These financial statements were authorised for issue by the Board on 19 September 2018.
+These financial statements were authorised for issue by the Board on 19 September 2019.